Developing a smart documentation tool for early childhood educators

 Engagement

-We will measure usage of core features (PD dashboard, classroom tools) and frequency of AI interactions during non-crisis and in-the-moment scenarios to get a sense of whether NOTO is intuitive, timely, and integrated into natural classroom flow.
+Usage and frequency of core features will show whether NOTO is intuitive, timely, and integrated into natural classroom flow.

 Impact

-Time saved on admin tasks (e.g. report cards, behaviour logs) and teacher-reported reduction in overwhelm or decision fatigue will tell us how NOTO is reducing workload and stress.
+Time saved on admin tasks and teacher-reported reduction in overwhelm or decision fatigue will show how workload and stress are reduced.

 Well-being

-We will gather data on voluntary use of Wellness Center, teacher-reported benefit from self-reflection tools, and uptake of peer mentorship to ensure emotional tools are seen as helpful and support trust in private, safe spaces.
+Data on voluntary use of Wellness Center, teacher-reported benefit from self-reflection tools, and uptake of peer mentorship.

 Going into this project, I had a working understanding of components, styles, and variables in Figma, but I didn't have enough experience to leverage them efficiently.
-I learned from my teammates how to adapt an existing component library and work with variables to design faster.
-This project also showed me the different ways storytelling can be effectively leveraged in presentations, through the narrative of our team's proposal and the other teams' presentations.
+I learned from my teammates how to adapt an existing component library and work with variables to design faster and maintain cohesion.

 A crucial reason behind our success in this 4-month project was our trust in each other.
-Our work flows and opinions didn't always align, and we had as many moments of disagreement or frustration as cohesive collaboration, but we had a good idea of and trust in each other's abilities.
+Our work flows and opinions didn't always align, but we had a good idea of and trust in each other's abilities.
 We had a good mix of research, design, and presentation strengths, so we could take a step back and focus on our tasks, instead of worrying about every part of the project.
-I'm grateful to have teammates who would push me out of my comfort zone but also would readily support me when needed.